business plans

 30 Minutes to Write a Business Plan

-Brian Finch (Kogan Page).
-This book will provide the basics to people who are very pushed for time.
+This book provides the basics for people who are pushed for time.

 Small Business Marketing Bible

-David Frey (e-book).
-Marketing is often one of the least favourite activities of small businesses but poor marketing is a common reason for businesses failing.
+Marketing is often one of the least favourite activities of small businesses, but poor marketing is a common reason for businesses failing.
 So it's very important to get your marketing strategy right in your business plan.